Home / Uncategorized / Holidays in Philly: A Master Guide

 Historic Holidays in Old City

-Old City is hosting holiday events all season long, beginning with the tree lighting celebration to kick things off on December 5 at the Betsy Ross House.
-There will also be a menorah lighting on December 22.
+Old City is hosting holiday events all season long, beginning with the tree lighting celebration on December 4th at the Betsy Ross House.
+There will also be a menorah lighting on December 30.

 Franklin Square Holiday Festival